-Practical assessment- Outcomes and process for re-attempts
+Practical assessment - outcomes and process for re-attempts (resubmissions)

-In total a candidate will have two attempts at passing the practical assessment part of the accreditation process.
-A second attempt at the practical assessment is subject to a fee of £137.50.
+A candidate will have two attempts at passing the practical assessment part of the accreditation process.
+A second attempt (referred to as resubmission) at the practical assessment is subject to a fee of £187.50.

-If a candidate is successful in all three parts of the practical assessment, the candidate will be awarded BSE CHD accreditation and will join the accredited member list.

-If a candidate is unsuccessful in any of the three parts of the practical assessment, the candidate will be deemed to have been unsuccessful at this first attempt.
-The candidate will be provided with constructive feedback to facilitate a re-attempt.
-See below for more details.

-In the event of an unsuccessful first attempt, the candidate may be requested to resubmit logbook reports / patient case studies.
+- If a candidate is successful in all three parts of the practical assessment, the candidate will be awarded BSE accreditation and will join the accredited member list. - If a candidate is unsuccessful in any of the three parts of the practical assessment, the candidate will be deemed unsuccessful at this first attempt.
+The candidate will be given constructive feedback to facilitate a re-attempt.
+The candidate may be requested to resubmit logbook reports/patient case studies.
 These must be new reports / patient case studies.
-A candidate is not permitted to resubmit previously assessed work under any circumstance.

-If a candidate is unsuccessful at the second attempt of the practical assessment.
-The accreditation process must be started over with the candidate undertaking the written examination again.
+A candidate is not permitted to resubmit previously assessed work under any circumstance. - If a candidate fails the second attempt (resubmission), the accreditation process must start over, with the candidate undertaking the written examination again.